Australia Travel Planning - Part 1: Deciding What to See and Do

 If you have more time, you can include the West, the Centre or Tasmania.
 Keep in mind, distances are very great in Australia.

-Below is a sample list of things that I want to see when I visit Australia.
-This list will help me determine how much time I will spend in each area and help me fill out my itinerary.
+Below is a sample list of things that I wanted to see when in Australia.
+This list helped me determine how much time I will spend in each area and helped me fill out my itinerary.

 The Pinnacles (Perth)